 Delaware Technical Community CollegeDelaware Tech, the state's only community college, is guided by the values of providing access, opportunity, excellence, and hope for each student.
-Delaware Tech is an open admission institution that offers credit and non-credit education and training opportunities including more than 100 associate degree, diploma, and certificate programs.
+Delaware Tech is an open admission institution that offers credit and non-credit education and training opportunities including more than 100 degree, diploma, and certificate programs.
 Programs are offered in fields such as energy management, engineering technology, business, computer information systems, nursing, allied health, education, criminal justice, and human services.
-Sixty-four of the associate degree programs at the Campuses have earned program accreditation by their state or national accrediting agency, demonstrating the College's full commitment to meeting industry standards of excellence.
-Delaware Tech also has 141 articulation agreements with four-year institutions, providing seamless pathways for graduates seeking a bachelor's degree.
+Over seventy of the associate degree programs at the Campuses have earned program accreditation by their state or national accrediting agency, demonstrating the College's full commitment to meeting industry standards of excellence.
+Delaware Tech also has over 230 articulation agreements with four-year institutions, providing seamless pathways for graduates seeking a bachelor's degree.
 In the area of continuing education, offerings are provided in career training, customized training, personal enrichment, and youth programs.

 In addition to traditional classroom instruction, Delaware Tech offers courses in multiple locations and formats that enable students to select the course type and delivery method that best fits their educational goals and objectives.
 Most on-campus courses and every distance learning course uses Blackboard, an industry-leading learning management system.
 In addition to Blackboard, faculty also have access to distance learning classrooms which feature state-of-the-art video conferencing and learning technologies, synchronous communication tools, as well as other course-specific interactive elements and applications.